By Mike Kocsis | 7 minutes read | Last updated: November 21, 2023 |

 Remember, any decision on treatment should always be taken under the supervision of a qualified doctor.
 If you want to book an appointment with a doctor to discuss testosterone treatment options, then get in contact with us.

-Testosterone Replacement Therapy is medically restoration and optimisation of testosterone levels using bio-identical testosterone.
-The treatment aims to reduce the symptoms of low testosterone and to actually feel the absolute best you can.
+Testosterone Replacement Therapy is medically restoring and optimising testosterone levels using bio-identical testosterone.
+TRT UK treatment aims to reduce the symptoms of low testosterone so you can feel your best.
 Options include testosterone injections, testosterone creams or testosterone gels, testosterone lozenges or testosterone pellets.
-These all contain testosterone and need to be utilised in a way that releases optimal amounts of the hormone in a steady and stable manner.
+These all contain testosterone and are utilised in a way that releases optimal amounts of the hormone in a steady and stable manner.
 Anabolic Steroids were developed for medical use.
 They were made by altering the structure of hormones, like testosterone to make them more anabolic and often less androgenic.
-Alongside testosterone these were used to maintain muscle mass and function in cases of people suffering with disease or episodes of illness or trauma that caused muscle wasting.
+Alongside testosterone, these were used to maintain muscle mass and function in cases of people suffering from disease, illness, or trauma that causes muscle wasting.

 The testosterone molecule is the base model that Anabolic Steroids are built from.